cockroachdb/docs/v21.1/datadog.md

 <img src="{{ 'images/v21.1/datadog-crdb-overview-dashboard.png' | relative_url }}" alt="CockroachDB Overview dashboard for Datadog" style="border:1px solid #eee;max-width:100%" />

 {{site.data.alerts.callout_info}}
-To create your own CockroachDB dashboard, you can clone the CockroachDB Overview dashboard and add/remove widgets.
+If you wish to customize your CockroachDB dashboard, it's recommended that you clone the default CockroachDB Overview dashboard before adding and removing widgets.
+If you leave the default dashboard intact, Datadog will update it when new versions of the Integration's dashboard are released.
 {{site.data.alerts.end}}

 ## Step 4.
 Run a sample workload